OpenBCI/Documentation/docs/06Software/01-OpenBCISoftware/01-OpenBCI_GUI.md

 ![Processing RUN](../../assets/SoftwareImages/OpenBCISoftware/ganglion_processing-RUN.png)

-Press the `play` button on the upper left of the IDE, and the sketch will try to launch in all it's glory.
-If this is your first time running the sketch, you will get a message from the Mac OS that will ask you if you will allow permission for an unsigned app to run.
-The app in question is the Electron Hub.
-If you've enabled apps to run from Anywhere, you can just give permission to run the app.
-However, it is likely that the GUI will not function, because timing is everything.
-You will need to quit the sketch (press `command+q` or click the `x` button on the upper left of the GUI).
-Then, relaunch the sketch by pressing the `play` button as above.
-This time you won't get the alert from the Mac OS, and the GUI will launch in all it's glory!
+Press the `play` button on the upper left of the IDE, and the sketch will try to launch!

 If you are encountering issues launching the GUI at this point, please head to the [OpenBCI_GUI section](https://openbci.com/forum/index.php?p=/categories/openbci_gui) of our Forum and look for help or post a question.